-Configure (the Allows access to Component Parameters button.
+Configure (the one on top) Allows access to Component Parameters button.
 This is a core Joomla! privilege.

-one on top)

-Access Self explanatory.
-If a user doesn't have this privilege, he won't be able to access the temporary directory, component access (Control Panel), Emergency Off-Line Mode, fixing and configuring permissions, URL redirections, SEO and link tools.
+Access Component Self explanatory.
+If a user doesn't have this privilege, he won't be able to access the component!
+This is a core Joomla! privilege.
+Utility The user can use the utility features of Admin Tools.
+The features affected are: cleaning the temporary directory, component access (Control Panel), Emergency Off-Line Mode, fixing and configuring permissions, URL redirections, SEO and link tools.
+Maintenance The user can use the database maintenance features of Admin Tools.
+The features affected are: session cleanup and table optimization.